perrybutler/rapid-server/README.md

 FAQ
 ---
 *Is it production-ready?*
 Not yet, I'm looking for beta testers and feedback.
-Currently this server has never been used in the wild and the current version contain no security measures whatsoever.
+This server has never been used in the wild and the current version contains no security measures whatsoever.
 When the software hits version 1.0 it should be production-ready.

 *Why is it coded in VB.NET?
-Nobody cares about VB.*
+Nobody cares about VB or Windows.*
 Aside from being one of the most robust RAD languages out there, I enjoy coding in VB.NET and that's about all there is to it.
 The end result is a very "plain English" code base which makes the architecture extremely easy to understand, which should also mean that it's easy to port to your favorite language.
 Ask yourself this: if VB is so bad then why does the server perform so well?
 My only gripe about VB.NET happens to be that it's not a cross-platform language.
 I can read/write many languages, but that's not the point here.
 Maybe one day I'll port the code to Javascript or Dart, but until then...

+*What about G-WAN?*
+I'd like to compare with G-WAN, but they discontinued the Windows version.
+Their site states that Linux performance was far superior to Windows performance, so the Windows version was dropped, but the actual reasons are unclear.
+Also, the [tidbit](http://gwan.com/en_windows.html) about IIS using kernel-mode to "cheat" is merely an optimization feature (that is exactly what HTTP.sys does - handle requests in kernel-mode instead of user-mode), and the [claim](http://gwan.com/en_iis.html) about Windows kernel-mode drivers having the ability to crash the whole system is just short of fear mongering as the issue [does not apply](http://www.microsoft.com/technet/prodtechnol/WindowsServer2003/Library/IIS/a2a45c42-38bc-464c-a097-d7a202092a54.mspx) to IIS / HTTP.sys.
+I strongly suggest they take a different approach to their documentation, benchmarks and site overall.

 Roadmap
 -------